Rated: 18+ · Short Story · Horror/Scary · #1028269

 The paunchy old guard dropped his Playboy magazine into a small drawer of his desk and slammed it shut, but not before Tony saw the unmistakable glint of a silver flask inside.

-As Ray stood, his wide leather gun-belt creaked and popped like new leather does when it is stretched.
-He struggled with it for a moment, trying to pull the belt up around his waist but, when it reached his overhanging gut, it would go no further, and slipped back down again.
+As Ray stood, his wide leather gun belt creaked and popped like new leather does when it is stretched.
+He struggled with it for a moment, trying to pull the strap up around his waist but, when it reached his overhanging gut, it would go no further, and slipped back down again.
 It wasn’t like Ray had a gun or anything—guns weren’t allowed in the hospital—but he wore his Batman utility belt proudly just the same, like a cop wanna-be, his big metal flashlight hanging down from it.
 In a pinch, Tony supposed the flashlight would make a pretty handy bludgeon.

 “Hey, Tony!”
 Ray said, speaking in a low, cheery voice.
 “Boy, am I glad to see you.”

 Tony loved the sound of Ray’s voice, all gravel and air, like one of those old blues singers.
 “What’s up, Ray?
 Is everything all right?”